Traceytyh/RoboticsManipulationA5/README.md

 - Picking up and returning pen functions
 - Inverse Kinematics for each point
 - Code written to Dynamixel for video
-- STL and SLDPRT files of the pen cap and pen casing

 Task 4 Apple picking
 -
 The gripper design draws inspiration from both the Festo fin design and multi-finger grippers.
 This design allows the robot arm to effectively grasp irregularly shaped objects without exerting excessive pressure.
-This is particularly useful in tasks such as apple picking, where apples may have slight variations in size and necessitate gentle handling.
+This is particularly useful in tasks such as a claw machine, where objects may have slight variations in size and necessitate gentle handling.
 This is an extension of Task 2 with the trajectory taken being arbitrary.
 It can be further extended into a claw machine with a joystick interface or incorporating ML and computer vision to determine the desired x,y,z and angles.
-- STL and SLDPRT files of gripper
-- Functions (Pluck apple and placing it into a crate)
+- MATLAB App